-Romania: Gas prices fell below central European benchmark16.
-September 2020. / SEE Energy News
+Romania: Gas prices fell below central European benchmark, SEE Energy News

 The future prices for the natural gas prices on the Romanian Commodity Exchange fell below the central European benchmark set on the Austrian CEGH exchange, following the introduction of the gas release program.